Generic Name: Terbutaline sulfate

 Elimination half-life of the drug in 10 of 14 patients was approximately 2.9 hours after subcutaneous administration, but longer elimination half-lives (between 6 to 14 hours) were found in the other 4 patients.
 About 90% of the drug was excreted in the urine at 96 hours after subcutaneous administration, with about 60% of this being unchanged drug.
 It appears that the sulfate conjugate is a major metabolite of Terbutaline and urinary excretion is the primary route of elimination.

-Terbutaline Sulfate Injection, USP is indicated for the prevention and reversal of bronchospasm in patients 12 years of age and older with asthma and reversible bronchospasm associated with bronchitis and emphysema.
+Terbutaline sulfate injection is indicated for the prevention and reversal of bronchospasm in patients 12 years of age and older with asthma and reversible bronchospasm associated with bronchitis and emphysema.

-Terbutaline sulfate has not been approved and should not be used for prolonged tocolysis (beyond 48-72 hours).
-In particular, Terbutaline sulfate should not be used for maintenance tocolysis in the outpatient or home setting (see BOXED WARNING: Prolonged Tocolysis).
+Terbutaline sulfate has not been approved for and should not be used for prolonged tocolysis (beyond 48 to 72 hours).
+In particular, Terbutaline sulfate should not be used for maintenance tocolysis in the outpatient or home setting [see Boxed Warning, Prolonged Tocolysis].